Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Remove misleading/deprecated documentation from SDCAT
 -   Don't try unmounting the emulated tape drive on computers that can't have a tape drive (HP86, HP87)

+## Commit \#129 07/30/2021

+This commit is the first after the production release snapshot on 7/12/2021 .
+There were no changes between commit 128 and the snapshot.

+Changes:

+-   ESP32 programmer pass-through function (console command is: esp32 prog) updated with documentation about the need for pyserial.py , and the addition of a 30 second timeout that is reset by activity on the USB-to-Serial port which is used by the ESP32 programmer software on a PC, as well as the service console.
+After 30 seconds of idle, ESP_Programmer_Setup() exits back to the main console command loop.
+While ESP_Programmer_Setup() is running, the main background polling loop is stalled, anything that depends on being polled will not get serviced.
+For example: All AUXROM keywords.
+A BASIC program that does not try and use EBTKS disk/tape emulation, logic analyzer, remote CRT, or AUXROM keywords, should continue running.
+-   Add Date and time to start of the startup logfile that is written to the SD Card
+-   Serial2 link begin() is no longer conditional on HP85 style screen.
+Remote transfer to HP86/87 not yet supported
+-   Improved diagnostic tracing around MOUNT and SETLED keyword
+-   Added more documentation to top of HPDisk.h .
+Still need to do documention for emulated Winchester disk drives
+-   Added documenatation to EBTKS_ESP.h about programming the ESP32 without the IDE
+-